val-mai/AdventOfCode-23/README.md

 You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

 Check-out more on https://adventofcode.com/  #AdventOfCode

+Something is wrong with global snow production, and you've been selected to take a look.
+The Elves have even given you a map; on it, they've used stars to mark the top fifty locations that are likely to be having problems.

+--- Day 1: Trebuchet?!
+--- Day 2: Cube Conundrum